 - commercial land acquisitions

-- commercial property purchases and sales – including stand-alone properties and small & large scale multi-unit developments
+- commercial property purchases and sales, including stand-alone properties and small- and large-scale multi-unit developments

 - structuring advice

 - compliance with regulatory requirements